djgroen/FabCovid19/README.md

 - [FabSim3](https://fabsim3.readthedocs.io/) - an automation toolkit that features an integrated test infrastructure and a flexible plugin system.
 - [FACS](https://github.com/djgroen/facs/blob/master/README.md) - an agent based simulation framework that models the viral spread at the sub-national level, incorporating geospatial data sources to extract buildings and residential areas within a predefined region.
-- [QCG Pilot Job](https://wiki.vecma.eu/qcg-pilotjobs) - a Pilot Job system that allows to execute many subordinate jobs in a single scheduling system allocation,
+- [QCG Pilot Job](https://wiki.vecma.eu/qcg-pilotjobs) - a Pilot Job system that allows to execute many subordinate jobs in a single scheduling system allocation.

 ## Contents